-- Family Engagement activities will be shared throughout each month to encourage and support our Micro-School families as they take on this innovative approach to school for their child(ren).
+- Family Engagement activities will be shared throughout the year to encourage and support our Micro-School families as they take on this innovative approach to school for their child(ren).

 - Students receive student athletic passes for home games and are also able to receive school lunches on field trip days.